 What is Perfect Pitch?

 Perfect pitch, or absolute pitch, is the ability for a person to instantly recognize any random musical tone that they hear.
-However, perfect pitch is rare in the Western world where less than one in every 10,000 people have this ability.
+This is the most notable difference between perfect pitch and relative pitch.
+However, perfect pitch is rare in the Western world where less than one in every 10,000 people has this ability.

 For many years, scientists believed that perfect pitch was a strictly inborn ability.
 Later, the nature versus nurture debate about perfect pitch heated up with the release of scientific studies that suggested that perfect pitch could be learned.